Ishan25j/Ishan25j/README.md

 ## I'm a Learner!!

-- 🔭 I'm a student currently in college 3rd year in Btech
+- 🔭 I'm a student currently in 3rd year Btech in Information and Communication Technology (ICT) 💻
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other contributors
 - 🥅 2020 Goals: Contribute more to Open Source projects